Maples7/study-notes/Swift/README.md

     When you assign a default value to a stored property, or set its initial value within an initializer, the value of that property is set directly, without calling any property observers.

 - For class instances, a constant property can be modified during initialization only by the class that introduces it.
 It can’t be modified by a subclass.

+- We don't use argument labels when calling a function through a variable that's of type function.